-Iyda Foundation and NAAC A++ Guru Kashi University announce transformative partnership for enhanced branding and promotions in Bihar and Jharkhand | www.lokmattimes.com
+Iyda Foundation and NAAC A++ Guru Kashi University Announce Transformative Partnership for Enhanced Branding and Promotions in Bihar and Jharkhand | www.lokmattimes.com

-PNN New Delhi [India], July 5: In a landmark move designed to stimulate educational and socio-economic progress in Bihar ...
+New Delhi (India), July 6: In a landmark move designed to stimulate educational and socio-economic progress in Bihar and ...

-New Delhi [India], July 5: In a landmark move designed to stimulate educational and socio-economic progress in Bihar and Jharkhand, Iyda Foundation, a leading non-profit organization dedicated to educational and skill enhancement initiatives, is proud to announce a strategic partnership with NAAC A++ Guru Kashi University, a prestigious institution of higher education.
+New Delhi (India), July 6: In a landmark move designed to stimulate educational and socio-economic progress in Bihar and Jharkhand, Iyda Foundation, a leading non-profit organization dedicated to educational and skill enhancement initiatives, is proud to announce a strategic partnership with NAAC A++ Guru Kashi University, a prestigious institution of higher education.

 This collaboration represents a shared vision between the two entities to amplify their reach and impact in Bihar and Jharkhand through targeted branding and promotional activities.
 By integrating their resources, the partnership aims to significantly enhance awareness about various educational and government schemes available to students, leading to increased opportunities for personal and professional growth.